A safe and private place to talk about whatever is on your mind.

 Our Story

-The Healing Ministry Team at the church had been praying for a way to make holistic healing of body, mind and spirit available for people in Salisbury and the surrounding area.
-That ministry needed to be ecumenical in principle, free, non-evangelical and available without appointment.
-The ‘Acorn’ training programme for Listeners seemed to fit the bill and after further investigations SMc Leadership Team set up a Development Group.
+The church had been seeking for a way to make holistic healing of body, mind and spirit available for people in Salisbury and the surrounding area.
+The Acorn Listening Training programme was adopted as Acorn stress the importance of listening as a way of helping people.

-It took 3 years of preparations and Training courses to build the protocol, management structure and a team of Listeners, all acceptable to the Church Council.
-Permission was granted.
-The Listening Place opened in September 2004.
+It took 3 years of preparations, building protocols, management structures and establishing a team of trained listeners.
+Salisbury Listening Place opened in September 2004.
 Three sessions a week were provided to cover early evening, midweek morning and weekend morning.
 A minimum team of 3 comprising 2 trained listeners and a supporting ‘associate’ were to be on duty at each session.
 ‘A ministry of availability’ had been formed.

-Our work is ‘labour intensive’ and we currently have a team of 23 Listeners and Associates.
-The Management Team has 7-8 members and there are others who help with fund raising and publicity.
-Our team of skilled, loyal and dedicated volunteers ensure that the work of The Listening Place fulfils the vision of the original pioneers.
+Our work is ‘labour intensive’ and we currently have a team of over 20 Listeners.
+There is a Management Team and others help with fund raising and publicity.
+Our team of skilled, loyal and dedicated volunteers ensure that the work of Salisbury Listening Place fulfils the vision of the original pioneers.

 A Listening Session